^

 • nonspecific ulcerative colitis.

-Side effects Antibiotics for lymphadenitis
+Side effects antibiotics for lymphadenitis.

 • Digestive disorders: vomiting, nausea, diarrhea.

-• Violation of blood clotting (bleeding syndrome).
+• Blood clotting disorder (bleeding syndrome).

 Overdose